Sell online courses not to sell; do it for establishing thought-leadership, credibility, and expertise.

 You might not have thought of it as such, but teaching is a show of authoritativeness, credibility, and expertise.

-Accordingly, teaching online courses helps you (regardless of the type of business you have):
+Accordingly, teaching online courses (hint: use Podia or Payhip) helps you (regardless of the type of business you have):

 - Establish authority (you are the de facto expert) and credibility.